Glossary of Terms

 Antimicrobial Resistance (AMR)

-Antimicrobial resistance (AMR) occurs when micro-organisms change and the medicines used to treat infections and disease caused by these micro-organisms are no longer effective.
+Antimicrobial resistance (AMR) occurs when micro-organisms adapt and the medicines used to treat infections caused by these micro-organisms are no longer effective.

 Bacteria